DanielleQuinn/shark-demo/README.md

   - Walk through demonstration
   - Discuss points in comments; what have we learned about each species?
 How can that information help us protect sharks (by making rules about where people are allowed to fish)?

+Disclaimers:
+- These data are artificially generated.
+- This is still a work in progress, with very clunky code that will (eventually) be cleaned!
+- The data might not reflect the actual species...
+- I have "spiny dogfish" in the slides and "black dogfish" in the data... *sigh*